Benefits

 We will subtract a deductible from you

-When you receive unemployment benefit, NAV will subtract a deductible from you.
+When you receive unemployment benefit, Nav will subtract a deductible from you.
 The deductible is an amount of money, which will be the same as 3 days of unemployment benefit.

 We subtract the deductible from your first payment.
 You will not receive unemployment benefit until we have subtracted the entire deductible.

-Usually, NAV will subtract the deductible from your first unemployment benefit payment.
+Usually, Nav will subtract the deductible from your first unemployment benefit payment.
 If you work, are sick or on holiday, you may get less or no unemployment benefit payment.
 In this case, it may take longer for us to subtract your deductible.

 If your first unemployment benefit payment is less than the deductible, we will subtract the rest of the deductible from the next payments.
 You will not receive unemployment benefit until we have subtracted the entire deductible.